 Also, you can just turn everything into one large packing compartment, with lots of different pockets.

 The wheels on the Barcelona suitcases are actually Dual Cyclone wheels.
 They are quiet and really smooth, and Traveler’s Choice is actually trying to patent them!
-Additionally, the wheel handle is also completely their design – it curves downwards so that it fits the natural position of your arms and puts less strain on them.
+Additionally, the telescopic handle is also completely their design – it curves downwards so that it fits the natural position of your arms and puts less strain on them.

 Overall, if you don’t mind the somewhat higher price tag, I would definitely recommend these suitcases!